mwzkhalil/urd-wav2vec2-94m/README.md

 ## Overview

-This repository provides a complete pipeline for fine-tuning the `mahwizzzz/urd-wav2vec2-94m` model on custom Urdu speech datasets.
+This repository provides a pipeline for finetuning the `mahwizzzz/urd-wav2vec2-94m` model on custom Urdu speech datasets.
 The implementation uses HuggingFace Transformers with CTC loss, mixed precision training, and comprehensive evaluation metrics.

 ## Features